Ritwikrajsingh/PingPong/README.md

 - My first repository on kivy/python based program.

-- First porgram with mouse control rather than keys.

-- Capable of running with touchscreen.
+- First porgram with mouse control rather than keys which is capable of running with touchscreen.

 # Future Objectives